 - Measure the success of the campaign to see how people respond.
 Use this insight to guide future campaigns

-Contractors who want to help with content production should make sure they understand the best practices that come with our increasingly sophisticated digital world.
+Contractors who want to help with content production and content marketing should make sure they understand the best practices that come with our increasingly sophisticated digital world.
 Consumers today research topics and businesses that will help them solve their pain points.
 Content that brands produce, therefore, must be tightly aligned to the needs of these customers.

 To create this high-quality content, contractors need to work closely with their clients to identify the client personas and the buyer’s journey of the customers you want to reach with the content.